Shashi311/Zoo_Logy/README.md

 Real-time Detection: Detects barcodes in real-time and displays the details instantly.

-Table Display: Presents the scanned barcode details in a structured table format.

 Single Scan: Ensures each barcode is listed only once in the table, even if scanned multiple times.